MAKENIQAL/ExpressDownloader/README.md

 # ExpressDownloader
-The simple library to download via system DownloadManager
+The simplest library to handle downloads via system DownloadManager